romkatv/powerlevel10k/README.md

 [here](https://github.com/romkatv/dotfiles-public/blob/master/.purepower)) to get an idea of what your prompt is capable of.
 You can edit the file to change your Powerlevel10k configuration.

-Powerlevel10k has configuration options that Powerlevel9k doesn't.
+Powerlevel10k has a few configuration options that Powerlevel9k doesn't.
 See [extended configuration](https://github.com/romkatv/powerlevel10k/blob/master/EXTENDED_CONFIGURATION.md).

 ## Try it out